MCP

 Steps:

-1. From the Home page Navigate to Settings in the sidebar on web or desktop
+From the home page click search and tools on web or desktop

 Claude Code